AyoubGutin/task-tracker/README.md

 # Task Tracker - CLI

 Task Tracker is a simple CLI tool to help track and manage tasks.
-This tool can update, delete, and mark tasks as "todo", "in-progress", or "done", whilst storing them in a JSON file.
+This tool can update, delete, and mark tasks as "todo", "in-progress", or "done", whilst storing them in a ~~JSON~~ tasks.db file.

 I am making this project, as I would like a local to-do list that is configured for my needs, and is able to run through a terminal.